asimmon/Pillar/README.md

 The ItemsView class provides an Orientation property, just like the StackLayout class.
 If a template is not defined for a specific type, the TemplateSelector will look for the first template with the IsDefault property set to true.

+## Other services

+Pillar exposes some services that can be injected in your dependencies controllers:

+* **IContainerAdapter**: The IoC container itself.
+Can be use only to retrieve dependencies.
+Registering dependencies must be done in the application boostrapper.
+* **IMessenger**: An abstraction of the default Xamarin Forms MessagingCenter.
+You will be able to mock it in your unit tests.
+* **IDialogProvider**: A service that allows you to display alerts, confirmation message boxes and action sheets.
+See the demo app for usage.

 The rest of the documentation will be available soon.
 Checkout the demo app to see examples of each features of Pillar.

 Thank you for your interest in this framework.